 That said, these measures are taken not just for the sake of “going green”, but also in an effort to respond to print customer demand for manufacturers that have sustainability programs in place.
-According to Doreen M. Monteleone, whose “Sustainability in the Flexo Industry 2012” from the Spring 2012 issue of FLEXO magazine, the recent 2012 FTA Sustainability Survey showed that more than 50% of print buyers are inquiring into whether printing facilities have formal sustainability programs in place.
+According to Doreen M. Monteleone’s “Sustainability in the Flexo Industry 2012” (featured in the Spring 2012 issue of FLEXO magazine), the recent 2012 FTA Sustainability Survey showed that more than 50% of print buyers are inquiring into whether printing facilities have formal sustainability programs in place.
 Consequently, close to 40% of printers polled are or plan to institute annual measurable sustainability goals, while 38% have issued company-wide sustainability reports.

 “Adding 3M to the SGP community sends a strong message that sustainability is now the norm for the graphic communications industry,” states Marci Kinter, SGP Chairman of the Board.
 “And the support of innovative industry leaders like 3M helps to secure SGP’s role in the sustainability framework for our industry sector…”